edwinnduti/edwinnduti/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=edwinnduti" alt="edwinnduti" /> </p>
 <div align="left">
    <!-- my details -->
+  - 💥 Interests in Artificial Intelligence and Network programming with Golang.

+  - 📆 Familiar with Azure and Heroku clouds(...and taking Azure Fundamentals exam on December😏)

-  - ✨ Some of my details are at [my portfolio site](https://edwinswebapp.herokuapp.com)
+  - ✨ Other details are at [my portfolio site](https://edwinswebapp.herokuapp.com)

   - 🔭 I’m currently working on [Course Evaluation System](https://lecpros.herokuapp.com)

   - 👨‍💻 All of my projects are available at [https://github.com/edwinnduti](https://github.com/edwinnduti)

-  - 📝 I regulary write articles on [https://dev.to/nduti](https://dev.to/nduti)
+  - 📝 Blog writer as I regulary write articles on [https://dev.to/nduti](https://dev.to/nduti)

   - 💬 Ask me about **Anime**